FREQUENTLY ASKED QUESTIONS FROM PROSPECTIVE HOSTS

 Hosts are encouraged to provide 1-2 course assistants for the topics in Big Data that include student hands-on learning.
 (Course assistants are not needed for other topics.)
 Assistants can be faculty, lecturers, post-graduate, or advanced undergraduate students in computer science or related fields – anyone strong in English and comfortable with the concepts and tools (or a quick learner).

 The courses are meant to be educational and fun.
 Some of them include exercises and projects, but the work is not graded, there are no exams, and formal credit is not awarded.

 There is no minimum, although 1-2 days would need to be combined with other locations nearby.
-Due to high demand and a desire to reach as many students as possible, stays in one location are limited to one week (about 5 days of teaching), and stays in one country but multiple locations are limited to two weeks (about 10 days of teaching).
+Stays in one location are limited to one week (about 5 days of teaching).

 No!
 The intention is of the instructional odyssey is to offer free instruction.
 If you are having difficulty covering local expenses, see next question.

 Yes!
 Thanks to a generous sponsorship from the VLDB Endowment, funds are available by application to cover local costs, though it's preferable if the local hosts can make some contribution.
 Please see the Local Support page.

 Yes.
 I hope to teach twice a year for up to a week in each location.